 DON KIRSCHNER April 1968 Announces a new cartoon TV show similar to The Monkees featuring two British and two American boys.
 All the songs for the sixteen part, thirty minute show would be written by Tony Macaulay and John Macleod.
-He eventually made The Archies.
+He made The Archies instead.

 THE PAPER DOLLS April 1968.
 Despite having only one hit the girls have signed to